Ciao! I’m Ermy!

 I’ve been through this all.
 And I’m here to help.

-The Language Rose, just like the mariners’ wind rose, symbolises all the languages I can speak (Italian, English, French, Spanish) and can help you learn, and the different directions and paths I have explored in my life by learning these languages.
+The Language Rose, just like the mariners’ wind rose, symbolises all the languages I can speak (Italian, English, French, Spanish) and the different directions and worlds I have explored in my life by learning these languages.

 I believe that language learning is by default interdisciplinary.
 In order to learn a language you have to speak it, and in order to speak it, you have to have something to say or do with that language .
 So, start by learning to talk about what you love.